Illustration by Edpuzzle Staff

 Even though there are already a lot of resources out there, sometimes only you can provide students with something custom-tailored to their needs.

-It doesn’t take any fancy tech or tools to create your own video, the more low-tech the better!
-You can use a screen-recording tool to easily record a lesson from your computer.
 If you’re really enthusiastic, consider researching the tools you need to make even better educational videos.

 When you record video, you can pause to ask questions or prompt your students just like you would in a normal lesson.
 Once you upload your video to Edpuzzle, simply embed your questions at these pauses and see the responses flow in!